John-Akech/30-Days-Of-Python/README.md

 Practice consistency and apply Python to real-world scenarios.

 📅 Topics and Progress

 Day	Topic	Description

+01	Introduction:

-01	Introduction	Overview of Python, installation, and setting up the environment.
+Overview of Python, installation, and setting up the environment.

+02	Variables:

-02	Variables, Built-in Functions	Explored variables, data types, and Python's built-in functions.
+Built-in Functions	Explored variables, data types, and Python's built-in functions.

+03	Operators:

-03	Operators	Learned about arithmetic, logical, and comparison operators.
+Learned about arithmetic, logical, and comparison operators.

+04	Strings:

-04	Strings	Worked with string methods, formatting, and manipulation.
+Worked with string methods, formatting, and manipulation.

 05	Lists	Learned list operations, slicing, and iteration.
 06	Tuples	Explored tuples, immutability, and use cases.
 07	Sets	Learned about set operations like union, intersection, and difference.